 - Principles of Urban Development (MSc)

-There are opportunities for PhD studentship at The University of Nottingham Ningbo.
+There are opportunities for PhD studentship at The University of Nottingham Ningbo China.
 A Master’s degree in architecture, urban studies, environmental engineering, geography, or a related field; good programming skills; experience in handling datasets and GIS software are preferred.
 Excellent English skills are required.